Certified Estate and Date of Death Property Valuations in New Jersey

 • Retrospective valuation based on the exact date of death

-• Analysis of verified comparable sales from that time period
+• Verified comparable sales analysis from the relevant time period

-• Interior and exterior property inspection (if accessible)
+• Interior and exterior property inspection, when accessible

 • Discreet, professional handling during a sensitive time